ziyi22/tp/docs/UserGuide.md

 **Tip:**
 * An employee can have any number of tags (including 0).
 * Tags should be alphanumeric without any whitespace. e.g: SisterBrother
+* Adding a new person with the same name (case-sensitive) with an existing person is not possible even if other fields are different
 </box>

 Examples: